 Our Fundraising Results

-With our friends, families and colleagues behind us (well technically beneath us), we raised over £1000 for the hospice which we were delighted with.
-High fives all round!
+With our friends, families, and colleagues behind us (well technically beneath us), we raised over £1000 for the hospice which we were delighted with.
+High fives all around!

 Whilst we did something a bit scary, the team over at John Taylor are the real heroes.
 They’re the ones making an amazing difference to the lives of all the people they look after so we were very happy to support such a worthy cause.